We use cookies for behaviour analytics. Learn more

 The AUKUS nuclear submarine programme — under which Australia, the UK, and the US are jointly procuring nuclear-powered submarines — positions BAE Systems as the primary UK and Australian prime contractor.
 AUKUS provides decade-long construction revenue largely insulated from European geopolitical volatility.
 Separately, Poland, the Netherlands, Germany, and Norway are all investing in new frigate, corvette, and submarine programmes.
 Rheinmetall's acquisition of Naval Vessels Lürssen (February 2026) positions Rheinmetall in the naval sector for the first time.
 Sweden has enacted major uplifts under its Total Defence 2025–2030 framework, prioritising naval assets alongside air defence and long-range weapons systems — directly benefiting Saab.

 Thales and Leonardo are the European leaders in defence electronics — radars, avionics, satellites, cybersecurity, and electronic warfare.
-Thales derives 52% of revenue from defence (48% civil), specialising in air defence radars, avionics, and satellite communications.
+Thales now derives 56% of revenue from defence (44% civil) after record 2025 defence orders — its Defence order intake rose 75% year-on-year in Q1 2026 — specialising in air defence radars, avionics, and satellite communications.
 Leonardo is the European leader in warfare electronics, with a 53% European defence revenue concentration in a market projected to grow nearly 62% over the next five years.
 Thales' civil exposure (transportation, digital identity) provides downside protection but also limits the pure rearmament leverage available in Rheinmetall or BAE.
 Drone capability has become a particular focus: Rheinmetall partnered with Anduril (US) to develop powered attack drones and missile rocket motors; Tekever secured unicorn status after a recent funding round for AI-powered ISR drones.
 Government cyber budgets are accelerating in parallel — all 32 NATO allies have committed to increasing cyber-defence expenditure under the 5% GDP framework, driving contracts for US-listed leaders CrowdStrike (CRWD) and Palo Alto Networks (PANW), which provide listed exposure to the cyber-warfare dimension of European rearmament alongside Thales and Leonardo's electronic warfare franchises.

 03